Old-School Ideas for Marketing your Business that Still Work

 coffee-stickers-marketing

-A lead generation strategy is the process of sparking interest in a product or service with the goal of developing sales pipeline.
+A lead generation strategy is the process of sparking interest in a product or service to develop a sales pipeline.
 While the internet has brought along many useful tools like Google Ads, social media and email, traditional means of lead generation should not be ignored.

-It’s just as important to track the effective of your lead generation efforts.
+It’s just as important to track the effectiveness of your lead generation efforts.

 “It is of paramount importance to track and measure the outcomes and success of every marketing element you apply in your business.
 In this way you can determine what works and then redirect marketing spend to these marketing elements,” says Roussow.